Alonza0314/Happy-Infinity-Company/README.md

 Since Alonza wanted to be a CEO, he establish this HAPPY-INFINITY-COMPANY.
 During this process, he become a full stack IT engineer.

-And, the key concept is "HAVING FUN".
+And, the key concept is "BE HAPPY".

 ## Requirements